What Is RPKI? Resource Public Key Infrastructure For Beginners

 ROA and ROV

-Resource certificate authorities include the Internet Assigned Numbers Authority, Regional Internet Registries (RIR), Local Internet Registries (LIRs) or internet service providers (ISPs), depending on location in the RPKI hierarchy.
+Resource certification authorities include the Internet Assigned Numbers Authority, Regional Internet Registries, Local Internet Registries or internet service providers, depending on the RPKI hierarchy.

 Each regional internet registry has a trust anchor that can specify the route to the verified routing data of a particular RPKI repository.
-A trust anchor is a file used to allow relying parties to retrieve RPKI data from a repository.
+A trust anchor is a file that allows relying parties to retrieve RPKI data from the RPKI repository.

 Since RPKI data stands outside of BGP, network operators need to use Route Origin Validation to exchange information with RPKI architecture.
 An RPKI validator (relying party software) takes care of that.
-After RPKI extracts ROA data from every certificate authority, the RPKI validator presents it to the paired routers.
-It also handles all the crypto processing of the received data.
+After RPKI extracts ROA data from every CA, RPKI validators present it to the paired routers.
+They also handle all the crypto processing of the received data.

 Then, RTR compares a BGP route announcement with the collected data.
 If it appears invalid, the protocol rejects the announcement, stopping bad actors in their tracks.